‘My world became very small’: People with disabilities on life in lockdown

 - Over 60% of disabled people said they had struggled to access food, medicine and necessities during the pandemic

-Madhubanti Bhattacharyya, 35, is a senior editor for the Institution of Civil Engineers and lives with her husband in west Sussex.
+Madhubanti Bhattacharyya, 35, is a senior editor and lives with her husband in west Sussex.
 She has endometriosis – and in 2016, was diagnosed with ME (also known as Chronic Fatigue Syndrome) after over a decade of seeking medical treatment.
 ME does not currently qualify for priority vaccination.
 Campaigners are challenging this with evidence that they say shows the condition is exacerbated by COVID-19.

 “If I get COVID, I will definitely get it badly.
 My past experience tells me that I get even the common cold really badly.

 There is an acknowledgement that many of the symptoms of long COVID sound like an ME flare-up.
 I’ve had so many of these flare-ups.

 You feel like your brain is made of cotton wool.
 People are saying things to you but you’ve somehow lost the ability to convert the sounds.
 There have been occasions in the middle of an ME flare-up where literally sitting up in bed has been beyond me.